NHSLeadership/nhsl-docker-base/README.md

 Each container starts up using Docker's Entryfile directive.
 This calls the script at /entryfile.sh which will run various scripts in succession.

+If the `AWS_HOST_ENVIRONMENT` environment variable exists we assume the two images are running inside a Kubernetes Pod together and application code is copied from `/app` into a shared emptyDir volume at `/app-shared`.

 Each container looks for a relevant startup script.
 If found it will be executed last but before the services are started:

 | Path               | Runs on                   | Priority |